The Power of Words

 - 4 min read

-Words have power.
-We rarely stop to think about that because they’re so common.
-We use millions of them every day.
-Some of us use many more than we should, and almost all of us regret the way we use words at one time or another, or we regret a time when we chose to speak, as opposed to keeping our mouths shut!
+We use millions of words every day.
+Some of us use many more than we should, and almost all of us regret the way we use words at one time or another.
 (Ever utter the phrase, “I don’t know why I said that?”)

 Almost 40 years later, when my fourth child was a toddler, I remembered that moment.
 It seemed less like a memory and more like a whisper from the universe saying, “You see, you did it!”
 In that moment, I realized there’s something greater at work in our lives than just our random thoughts and fleeting desires.
 Perhaps what we want is not solely about us, but a prompting from a greater force using us in the world in ways we don't fully understand.